 In addition, we tested the game in several countries and introduced it to various decision makers within Arla.
 Thus, we planted the idea in many different people and parts of the organisation, while the stakeholders involved were able to leave their mark on the final product.

 Naturally, it was important to integrate perspectives from top management, HR, marketing, internal communication and local management in the different locations as well.
 By including these perspectives, we ensured that the various parts of Arla could recognise the game as relevant and useful.

 "Workz aims high from the beginning, and it is a pleasure to work and learn alongside them. "

 "I think that they have been particularly skilled at reducing complexity in the game.
 We needed a game that managers could roll out without previous training, while at the same time avoiding that the game became too simple [...] "

-"We have felt in good hands from the very start," says Marianne Bach, Corporate Marketing & Arla Brand
+"We have felt in good hands from the very start," said Marianne Bach, Corporate Marketing & Arla Brand at the time.